 One powerful tool to consider is meditation.
 Meditation helps us reset and find a peaceful time for ourselves in the busy world.
 There are thousands of meditation practices from different traditions to choose from, so you can find a meditation style that suits your needs and daily routine.

-For meditations that quell anxiety, we’re going to dive into the techniques of two specific branches – transcendental and mindfulness meditation.
+For meditation that quells anxiety, we’re going to dive into the technique of mindfulness meditation.

 THE HISTORY OF MINDFULNESS MEDITATION